SmartlyDressedGames/Unturned-Docs/items/tire-asset.rst

 Tire Assets
 ===========

-Tires (localized as "tools") are useables that allow for adding and removing tires from vehicles.
+Tires (localized as "tools") are created from the ItemTireAsset class.
+They are useables that allow for adding and removing tires from vehicles.

 This inherits the :ref:`VehicleRepairToolAsset <doc_item_asset_vehicle_repair_tool>` class.